FamilySearch: Genealogical Society of Utah

 The GSU began microfilming records of genealogical importance in 1938.
 In 1963, the microfilm collection was moved to the newly completed Granite Mountain Records Vault for long-term preservation.

-In 1975, the GSU became the Church's Genealogical Department, which later became the FHD.
+In 1975, the GSU became the church's Genealogical Department, which later became the FHD.
 At that time, its head officer was renamed president from executive director, starting during Theodore M. Burton's term.
 However, the title "President of the Genealogical Society of Utah" and other GSU titles were still used and bestowed upon department officers.

-In 2000, the Church consolidated its Family History and Historical departments into the Family and Church History Department, and Richard E. Turley Jr. became managing director of the new department and president of the GSU.
-Later this decision was reversed and the Family History Department was separated from the Church History Department, becoming its own department.
+In 2000, the church consolidated its Family History and Historical departments into the Family and Church History Department, and Richard E. Turley Jr. became managing director of the new department and president of the GSU.
+Later this decision was reversed and the FHD was separated from the Church History Department, becoming its own department.

 In 2008, the Vatican issued a statement calling the practice known as baptism for the dead "erroneous" and directing Catholic dioceses to keep parish records from Latter-day Saints performing genealogical research.
+(Note: The Catholic Church's concern was that ostensibly faithful deceased Catholics being posthumously baptized into another religion without their consent (or their family's consent).
+They sought to curtail any further efforts by Mormons to identify deceased Catholics for proxy baptism.)